FiveSheepCo/SchafKit/docs/OKJsonRepresentable.md

 ### `init(jsonRepresentation:)`

-Returns a new `OKJsonRepresentable` with the given JSON representation.
+Returns a new `SKJsonRepresentable` with the given JSON representation.

 ``` swift
 public convenience init(jsonRepresentation: Data?)